vishvAsa/notes/sapiens/branches/Trans-eurasian/japan/spirituality/hagakure/bennet-translation/Book_3.md

 1. Young men should not engage in poetry, reading graphic novels, *gō*, *shōgi,* or other such activities that will cause listlessness.
 Members of the Nakano clan should carry an oaken sword and hone their military preparedness for service.

+[^441]: Jōchō’s father.
+See 1-60.
+Although the gist is generally the same for some of these precepts, the wording is slightly different than those quoted in the first book.

 2. Anything is achievable through single-minded endeavor \(*bannō-isshin*\).

 3. Dog skin inside, tiger hide outside.